 This web page shows only a small excerpt of our Ap blethind research.
-Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669 and 1579 are included under the topic Early Ap blethind History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 1273, 1366, 1391, 1524, 1579, 1601, 1627, 1669, 1590, 1579 and 1590 are included under the topic Early Ap blethind History in all our PDF Extended History products and printed products wherever possible.

 Ap blethind Spelling Variations